SingStuti/Salary-Analysis/README.md

 ## Key files

-Link here : Presentation in Google Slides format Life_Expectancy_USA.pdf : Presentation in PDF format salary_census.ipynb : Jupyter notebook file with Python codes + commentaries salary_census.py : local Python functions source file for Jupyter notebook adult.dat : Raw data source file in CSV format
+Link here : Presentation in Google Slides format

+salary_census : Presentation in PDF format
+salary_census.ipynb : Jupyter notebook file with Python codes + commentaries salary_census.py : local Python functions source file for Jupyter notebook adult.data : Raw data source file in CSV format

 #### Data Set Description:
 This Census Income dataset was collected by Barry Becker in 1994andgiventothe public site http://archive.ics.uci.edu/ml/datasets/Census+Income.
 This data set will help you understand how the income of a person varies depending on various factors such as the education background, occupation, marital status, geography, age, number of working hours/week, etc.